 CLARITY IN KEROSENE

-You wouldn't want to be on the end of this scatching number.
+You wouldn't want to be at the end of this scathing number.
 Though the original version is brimming with venom, slowed down and stripped back makes it feel even more personal and powerful.

 'True Love' is a track that appears on 'Bloodlust', Joe's collaborative EP with Travis Barker.
-Though by completely taking away the drum track that props up the original, a different layer of romantic decadance and vulnerabilty is uncovered.
+Though by completely taking away the drum track that props up the original, a different layer of romantic depth and vulnerability is uncovered.